-- There are notable differences in business and personal profile by region. - Those in the US/CA are older, more experienced and work in larger companies than their peers around the globe. - EMEA respondents are particularly highly educated. - China as a percentage of APAC respondents this year.
+- There are notable differences in business and personal profile by region. - Those in the US/CA are older, more experienced and work in larger companies than their peers around the globe. - EMEA respondents are particularly highly educated. - The profile of APAC respondents has changed in many respects vs. last wave perhaps not surprising given the drop in China as a percentage of APAC respondents this year.
 APAC respondents are relatively new to development.